 It wouldn’t be a CLiKD creative interview without us asking what questions they would add to the app.
-Scott took us down the music route and gave us;
+Love in London winner Scott took us down the music route and gave us;

 - Bowie or Beyoncé?

 So, you’ll be able to ask your potential matches that question soon!
-We’d like to thank Scott for answering our questions and also for submitting his photograph.
+We’d like to thank Scott for answering our questions and also for submitting his photograph and congratulations on being the Love in London winner!
 Seeing it around London has definitely helped brighten up a lot of commuter’s days.
 Make sure you keep up with Scott and his future photographic endeavours!